Evidence-Based Pediatrics SIG

 To support APA members who seek to advance the use of evidence-based medicine in improving clinical care, research efforts, educational programming, health care delivery, and health care policy for children

 To provide a thriving and vital academic home for academic pediatricians who teach EBM, investigate its methodologies, or apply its principles in academic investigations and publications

 - To join the SIG you must first become a member of the APA

 - The second step then is to join our SIG's list-serv

 - Our meetings are open to all attending the PAS, but our communications depend on the list-serv

 The APA EBP SIG Listserv

-- Send an email to firstname.lastname@example.org declaring your interest in joining the Evidence-based Pediatrics SIG.
-Your declaration will result with your email being added to Sigs List-Serv.
+- Send an email to email@example.com declaring your interest in joining the Evidence-based Pediatrics SIG; your declaration will result with your email being added to our SIG's List-Serv.